vineeshsriramoju/Appthon/README.md

 # Appthon
-Appthon is a python based desktop application which consists of everyday applications like calculator,notes,music player...etc
+Appthon is a python based desktop application which consists of everyday applications like e-mail,calculator,notes,music player, Tic-tac-toe game, Guessing game,